 The Wilkinson Postdoctoral Fellowship is intended to encourage early-career scientists actively engaged in state-of-the-art research in scientific computing.
 The fellowship provides an exceptional opportunity for innovative research in computational mathematics and scientific computing on advanced computing architectures.

 Areas of interest span the applied mathematics, scientific computing and computational sciences and include algorithmic differentiation, applied statistics and probability, computational fluid dynamics, data assimilation, data science, discretization of PDEs/ODEs/time-stepping, linear algebra, machine learning, meshing, modeling and simulation, solvers, multifidelity/ multilevel/ multiphysics/ multiscale algorithms, quantum computing, operations research, optimization, statistics, stochastic systems, and uncertainty quantification.

-The appointment is for one year and may be renewed for another year in the MCS Division.
-Candidates must have received a recent Ph.D. before the beginning of the appointment.
-The benefits of the appointment include a highly competitive salary, moving expenses, and a generous professional travel allowance.
-Argonne is located in the southwestern Chicago suburbs, offering the advantages of affordable housing, excellent schools, and easy access to the cultural attractions of the city.
+The appointment is for one year and may be renewed for another year.
+The benefits of the appointment include a highly competitive salary and a generous professional allowance.

 The application must include a curriculum vitae (including publications, significant presentations, and links to preprints and software); a research proposal for a two-year self-directed research program (this should include a description of how this program builds on the applicant’s current research and interests); and contact information for three non-Argonne scientists who will be submitting letters of recommendation.

 In order to receive full consideration, applications and letters should be submitted by December 1, 2021; application materials will continue to be reviewed until January 15, 2022.
 The selection process is expected to conclude in early spring of 2022.